Rev. Deb Hansen: Perspectives from the People’s Conference for Palestine

 Palestinian people are, unapologetically, determined to get their land back.
 (Just as the Indigenous peoples of Turtle Island want what was taken from them returned.)
 And, if this sounds unreasonable to you, just think about how you feel when someone steals something as trivial as your lunch from the work fridge, or perhaps your wallet from your purse.
 Now, imagine you’ve been violently forced from your home, the family farm handed down by your grandparents, and your entire neighborhood or town demolished and renamed.
 How would you respond?

 The similarities between Israel, the United States, and other settler colonial projects are striking.
-More and more as the voices of those who have long been oppressed and suppressed are given attention credence and equal air-time, Only recently, am I starting to understand the extreme level of extreme and systemic violence, manipulation, and dehumanization that is required to maintain systems of neo-liberal capitalist domination.
+More and more as the voices of those who have long been oppressed and suppressed are given attention credence and equal air-time, Only recently, am I starting to understand the extreme level of extreme and systemic violence, manipulation, and dehumanization that is required to maintain systems of domination.
 And that is why further complicity with such systems must not continue to be our default way of life.

 In the final hours of the conference, there was news that tents of displaced people in Rafah in a supposed safe zone had been bombed.
 The effect of the news was palpable.
 The closing statement included these words: “This is not a humanitarian crisis.
 This is a genocidal war against a colonized people to stifle and break our spirit.
 This is a war against humanity itself.”